joelverhagen/CsQuery.FormFields/README.md

 An extension for CsQuery to format a request body from a form element.

+This extension simply adds the following extension methods to `IHTMLFormElement`.

+`IEnumerable<NameValueType> GetNameValueTypes(this IHTMLFormElement form, IDomElement submitter)`
+- This allows you to get the data set with a specific [submitter](http://www.w3.org/html/wg/drafts/html/master/forms.html#form-submission-algorithm) node (e.g. the button pressed).

+`IEnumerable<NameValueType> GetNameValueTypes(this IHTMLFormElement form, bool implicitSubmission)`
+- This allows you to get the data set using [implicit submission](http://www.w3.org/html/wg/drafts/html/master/forms.html#implicit-submission) if you pass `true` or no submitter at all if you pass `false`.

 ## Example ##

 Here's a bit of code that downloads Reddit's front page (`CQ.CreateFromUrl`) and interprets the DOM to get the names and values that would be POSTed on log in.